Jyestha nakshatra, 16°40' to 30°00' Scorpio.

 |---|---|

-| Ruling planet | Mercury |
+| Ruling planet | Mercury (17-year Vimshottari mahadasha) |

-| Presiding deity | Indra |
+| Presiding deity | Indra (the king of the gods) |

-| Symbol | earring or umbrella |
+| Symbol | earring (also umbrella or talisman) |

 | Gana (temperamental class) | rakshasa |